Nuno-Jesus/Make-A-Make/README.md

 **Arguments**
 - `var` - The name of a variable that will work as a temporary iterator
 - `list` - The string(s) to operate on
-- `text` - The final result to each string on `list`
+- `text` - The final transformation for each reference in `list`

 For each word in `list`, `var` takes its value and gets transformed according to whatever is expanded on `text`.
 Both `var` and `list` are expanded before any transformation is applied.

 The `var` field contains the name of a temporary variable used to reference each word inside `list`.
 This variable becomes undefined outside the `foreach` call.

-`Text` is expanded as many times as there are whitespace-separated words in `list`.
+The `text` variable is expanded as many times as there are whitespace-separated words in `list`.
 The multiple expansions are then concatenated with a single space to produce the final result.

 The following example replicates the `addprefix` example, saved on [code/24-foreach-example](code/24-foreach-example):